-Beyond deriving and reporting the CMP Green Value Score for asset risk analysis, portfolio risk analysis, and investor reporting, the factors identified within the Standard can be used within ARGUS and/or other proforma-based spreadsheet analysis tools that seek to determine real estate financial value.
-The use of the Standard in detailed financial analysis projections can provide a better risk assessment through the identification of specific revenue and expense line items positively impacted by a building's green features.
+Beyond deriving and reporting the CMP Green Value Score for asset risk analysis, portfolio risk analysis, and investor reporting, the factors identified within the Standard can be used within proforma-based spreadsheet analysis tools that seek to determine real estate financial value.
+The use of the Standard in detailed financial analysis projections can provide a better risk assessment through the identification of specific revenue and expense line items positively impacted by a home's green features.

-Based on added value, a positive interest rate adjustment or fee advantage for certified LEED, ENERGY STAR, Climate Neutral or GreenPoint Rated homes may be applied based on the results of the Rate / Price Adjustment Matrix used by financial institutions.
-The percentage chosen can reflect the certified green building attributes for the home(s) in question achieving the credits identified in this Standard.
-For LEED Home Certification and GreenPoint Rated homes, the completed certified LEED for Homes and GreenPoint Rated Checklists should be submitted with the loan request along with written evidence from the US Green Building Council or Build It Green that the home has qualified for the certification.
+Based on added value, a positive interest rate adjustment or fee advantage for certified LEED, GreenPoint RATED, ENERGY STAR or Climate Neutral homes may be applied based on the results of the Rate / Price Adjustment Matrix used by financial institutions.
+The percentage chosen can reflect the certified green home attributes for the home(s) in question achieving the credits identified in this Standard.
+For LEED and GreenPoint RATED Home Certification, the completed certified Homes Checklists should be submitted with the loan request along with written evidence from the US Green Building Council and Build It Green that the home is certified.
 For ENERGY STAR and Climate Neutral, copies of these certifications should also be submitted.